-The preparation of financial statements in conformity with Canadian accounting standards for nonprofit or requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
+The preparation of financial statements in conformity with ASNPO requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
 Such estimates are periodically reviewed and any adjustments necessary are reported in earnings in the period in which they become known.
 Actual results could differ from these estimates.